 There’s the company that adopted “move fast and break nothing as its motto”, and continues to regularly break everything while writing blog posts about how careful they are about breaking things.
 I said “the company”, but if you tweak the exact wording of the motto this actually applies to many normal bay area startups.

 There’s the companies that use @flaky, which includes the vast majority of Python-using SF Bay area unicorns.
 If you don’t know what this is, this is a library that lets you add a Python annotation to those annoying flaky tests that sometimes pass and sometimes fail.
 When I asked multiple co-workers and former co-workers from three different companies what they thought this did, they all guessed that it re-runs the test multiple times and reports a failure if any of the runs fail.
 Close, but not quite.
 It’s technically possible to use @flaky for that, but in practice it’s used to re-run the test multiple times and reports a pass if any of the runs pass.
 The company that created @flaky is effectively a storage infrastructure company, and the library is widely used at its major competitor.
-Marking tests that expose potential bugs as passing is totally normal; after all, that’s what ext2/ext3/ext4 do with write errors.
+Marking tests that expose potential bugs as passing is totally normal.

 There’s the company with a reputation for having great engineering practices that had 2 9s of reliability last time I checked, for reasons that are entirely predictable from their engineering practices.
 This is the second thing in a row that can’t be deanonymized because multiple companies find it to be normal.
 Here, I’m not talking about companies trying to be the next reddit or twitter where it’s, apparently, totally fine to have 1 9.
 I’m talking about companies that sell platforms that other companies rely on, where an outage will cause dependent companies to pause operations for the duration of the outage.
 Multiple companies that build infrastructure find practices that lead to 2 9s of reliability to be completely and totally normal.